bardack134/Password-manager-02/README.md

 - **encrypt.py**: Python file containing the `encrypt` function for encrypting passwords.

 ## Results and Achievements:
 This project allowed me to integrate various Python skills, including GUI design with Tkinter, working with HTTP requests using Requests, and data encryption.
 I successfully implemented features such as generating random passwords, securely storing website credentials, and retrieving passwords when needed.
-The project enhanced my understanding of Python libraries and modules and provided hands-on experience in building a practical application.
+The project enhanced my understanding of Python libraries and modules and provided hands-on experience in building a practical application.Passwords are securely stored in a JSON file format for easy retrieval and management

 ## Images: